NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 Step 4: Fine-tune the student
 #############################

-## TODO: update this with the script that worked on eos
-## right now, hitting errors when trying to build the KD dataset
-## I don't think aligner is compatible with a single dataset
-## but I need to use a single dataset if using the 2b model because we can only overwrite list types with
-## other list types .. can't replace the prefix path with a dict
-## try with just removing num_samples ??
-Once the data has been prepared, you are ready to fine-tune the student model:
+Once the data has been prepared, you are ready to fine-tune the student model.
+This step takes around 50 minutes on 8 H100 80G GPUs.

 .. tab-set::